-Promising research is showing that these substances effectively treat depression, trauma, existential anxiety, and chronic pain when these conditions do not respond to other treatments.
-Research participants say that their experiences on journeys are the most profound of their lives.
+Promising and exciting research is showing that psychedelics effectively treat chronic depression, PTSD, existential anxiety, end of life issues, and chronic pain, when these conditions do not respond to conventional treatments and medications.
+Research participants say that their experiences on psychedelic journeys are the most profound and transformative of their lives.

 Currently, only ketamine and cannabis are legal to use.
-I have been working with two ketamine clinics, providing guiding and integration therapy.
-I also have trained in the use of psychedelic cannabis.
+I have been working with two ketamine clinics, providing preparation, guiding, and integration therapy.
+I also have experience in the use of psychedelic cannabis.

 I provide consultation to both psychotherapists and clients interested in learning how psychedelics might be useful therapeutically, as well as considerations for assessing whether this treatment might be the best choice.